Carbon Dioxide Toxicity Symptoms

 Treating carbon dioxide toxicity requires providers to identify the underlying cause.
 Ventilation and medication support are key to buying time and saving lives.
 Though suctioning may help maintain a patent airway in people with diseases that increase the risk of hypercapnia, suctioning also increases CO2 levels.

 Hypercapnia increases in the 10 minutes following suctioning.
-This means that providers only suction when there are clear indications for doing so, and that they suction for the shortest possible period of time.
+This means that providers only suction when there are clear indications and that they suction for the shortest possible time.
 Preoxygenation may also help reduce carbon dioxide toxicity.